d12frosted/elpa-mirror/gnu/bbdb-readme.txt

 --------------------

-Call bbdb-initialize (usually in your init file) to initialize the MUA interfaces based on interactive commands
+Call bbdb-initialize (usually in your init file) to initialize the MUA interfaces based on interactive commands.

 MUA commands include